softlayer/sl-ember-test-helpers/README.md

 ---

 # Copyright and License
-sl-test-helpers and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)
+sl-ember-test-helpers and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)